-As of January 1, 2004, all businesses engaged in commercial activities must comply with the Canadian government’s Personal Information Protection and Electronic Documents Act (PIPEDA) and the Canadian Standards Association Model Code for the Protection of Personal Information that PIPEDA incorporates.
+All businesses engaged in commercial activities must comply with the Canadian government’s Personal Information Protection and Electronic Documents Act (PIPEDA) and the Canadian Standards Association Model Code for the Protection of Personal Information that PIPEDA incorporates.
 These obligations extend to all Canadian businesses including Efficiency Engineering Inc. (EE).
 PIPEDA gives you rights concerning the privacy of your personal information.
 EE is responsible for the personal information we collect and hold.
 To ensure this accountability, we have developed this policy.

 Protection of Personal Information at Efficiency Engineering Inc.

 The EE Privacy Coordinator is accountable for EE’s policies and practices, with respect to the management of personal information, and is the individual to whom complaints and inquires can be forwarded.

 Privacy Coordinator Efficiency Engineering Inc. 225 Pinebush Road.
 Suite 202 Cambridge, ON N1T 1B9 Tel.
 (519) 624-9965 Fax (519) 624-9316

 This privacy statement is applicable to all EE web-sites.
 EE respects the privacy of its Internet users and will protect that privacy as vigorously as possible.